kissmetrics/km-support/_posts/2013-04-17-events-or-properties.md

 In practice, there's a balance in the way you structure your data, mainly because the reports you're looking for can change as time goes on.
 Let's walk through three examples:

-### Example 1: Very generic event names (in bold) with one set of specific properties (name of the property is italicized and the values of the property are underlined).
+### Example 1: Very generic event names (the 2nd/3rd columns) with one set of specific properties (name of the property is italicized and the values of the property are at the beginning of each row).

 If you're only running tests on a few Landing Pages, you'll likely get less confused by a generic event name.